Skip to Main Content

 A Corner Site That Does Double Duty

 Park Road, in the Woodlands stretch that connects the West End to the Kelvinbridge corridor, has long attracted the kind of neighbourhood restaurants that serve workers at lunch and residents in the evening without pivoting between the two.
-Eusebi Deli, in its red-and-white corner building at number 152, fits that pattern precisely.
+Eusebi Deli is an Authentic Italian Deli & Restaurant at 152 Park Rd, Glasgow, with a price point around £25 per person.
 The ground floor operates as a deli and café, with counter seating and the informal tempo of a place where people come twice a week rather than twice a year.
 The lower dining room is quieter, more composed, and suited to longer meals.
-The format is not unusual in Italian cities, where the same family might run a bar for morning espresso, a deli counter through the afternoon, and a trattoria in the evenings.
 In Glasgow, the split-level hybrid is less common, which gives Eusebi's a structural distinctiveness that goes beyond menu range.

 Where the Cooking Sits in Glasgow's Mid-Market